bigdayangyu/ros2_tutorial/exploreROS2.md

 	2. Setup laser scan
 	3. Run cartographer in simulation
 	4. After getting map, try the navigation stack

+### Implementation

+1. Change CmakeList.txt and package.xml
+2. Build all packages using colcon build
+3. Manually control robot and use Goolge Cartographer to get the map
+4. Visualization using ros1_bridge

 ## IV.
 Results
 Describe your results in teleoperation, mapping, localization, and navigation.V.
 DiscussionIntroduce your thoughts of new features ROS2 while doing the implementation.
 Describe the problems you encountered and your understanding of the solution.